 Herod (73-5/4 BCE) was the pro-Roman king of the small Jewish state in the last decades before the common era.

-Herod was born 73 BCE as the son of a man from Idumea named Antipater and a woman named Cyprus, the daughter of an Arabian sheik.
+Herod was born 73 BCE as the son of a man from Idumea named Antipater and a woman named Cyprus, the daughter of an Arab sheik.
 Antipater was an adherent of Hyrcanus, one of two princes who struggling to become king of Judaea.

 In this conflict, the Roman general Pompey intervened in Hyrcanus' favor.
 Having favored the winning side in the conflict, Antipater's star rose, especially since he cooperated with the Romans as much as possible.
 In the civil war between Pompey and Julius Caesar, Hyrcanus and Antipater sided with the latter, for which especially the courtier was rewarded: in 47, he was appointed epitropos ("regent") and received the Roman citizenship.